 Your personal injury lawyer shouldn’t waste your time.
 If our panel of personal injury lawyers think the case doesn’t stand a favourable chance of winning, they will tell you and won’t take it on.
 If they take the case up, you can rest assured that it means they’re confident of a successful outcome.
 After all, they get a small percentage of the compensation as their fee.
 It’s capped by law to keep it low and as fair as possible to you, but it still means the solicitor has a vested interest in winning the case at the highest possible payout amount.

 No Win No Fee can essentially mean free legal advice right up until the settlement of your case.
 If your case does not win, you won’t have to pay the solicitor’s fee.
 If you’re struggling with how to prove liability in a slip and fall case or collect evidence to support your claim, speak to our team today and let us help.
-There is a personal injury claims time limit of three years, so it’s best to act now.

 At Advice.co.uk we have extensive experience handling accidents in the workplace claims which you can read more about.